-During the first quarter of 2009, we initiated a Phase 3 clinical development program with ARCALYST® for the treatment of gout.
-The program included four clinical trials called PRE-SURGE 1 (PREvention Study against URate-lowering drug-induced Gout Exacerbations), PRE-SURGE 2, SURGE (Study Utilizing Rilonacept in Gout Exacerbations), and RE-SURGE (REview of Safety Utilizing Rilonacept in Gout Exacerbations), each of which are described below.
+We are conducting a Phase 3 clinical development program with ARCALYST® in gout patients initiating uric acid-lowering therapy.
+The program currently consists of PRE-SURGE 1 (PREvention Study against URate-lowering drug-induced Gout Exacerbations), PRE-SURGE 2, and RE-SURGE (REview of Safety Utilizing Rilonacept in Gout Exacerbations), each of which are described below.

-In June 2010, we announced that our PRE-SURGE 1 study in gout patients initiating allopurinol therapy to lower their uric acid levels showed that ARCALYST® prevented gout attacks, as measured by the primary study endpoint of the number of gout flares per patient over the 16 week treatment period.
-Patients who received ARCALYST® at a weekly, self-administered, subcutaneous dose of 160 milligrams (mg) had an 80% decrease in mean number of gout flares compared to the placebo group over the 16 week treatment period (0.21 flares vs. 1.06 flares, p<0.0001).
+In June 2010, we announced that PRE-SURGE 1 showed that ARCALYST® prevented gout attacks, as measured by the primary study endpoint of the number of gout flares per patient over the 16 week treatment period.
+Patients initiating urate-lowering therapy who received ARCALYST® at a weekly, self-administered, subcutaneous dose of 160 milligrams (mg) had an 80% decrease in mean number of gout flares compared to the placebo group over the 16 week treatment period (0.21 flares vs. 1.06 flares, p<0.0001).
 Patients who received ARCALYST® at a weekly dose of 80 mg had a 73% decrease compared to the placebo group (0.29 flares vs. 1.06 flares, p<0.0001).